 - 1.4 Borrowing monies purely to invest or lend on to make a return is unlawful and this Council will not engage in such activity.
 The borrowing of monies to fund the capital programme is allowed and there will potentially be the need to borrowing up to a year in advance to secure the funding or de-risk the interest rate risk.
-Officers will aim to minimise borrowing costs by investing surplus cash based on forecast cashflow needs. - 1.5 In the event of major changes to the external or internal context in which this strategy has been set, it may be necessary for the Council to revise its strategy during the year. - 1.6 This Treasury Management Strategy will focus solely on investments arising from the organisation's cashflows and debt management activity.
+Officers will aim to minimise borrowing costs by investing surplus cash based on forecast cashflow needs. - 1.5 In the event of major changes to the external or internal context in which this strategy has been set, it may be necessary for the Council to revise its strategy during the year. - 1.6 This Treasury Management Strategy will focus solely on investments arising from the organisation's cashflows and debt management activity and matters of borrowing.
 Non-treasury investments will be covered separately under the Investment Strategy (Appendix 2).
-The monetary limits on borrowing will be set in the Capital Strategy which forms part of the 2024/25 budget papers going to Cabinet and Council in the new calendar year.
+The monetary limits on borrowing are set in the Capital Strategy.